richlanc/third-party/README.md

 ## Building

-This is a set of build containers for various packages, brought up to date for Trusty.
+This is a set of build containers for various packages, brought up to date for Xenial 64 bits.

-`make 32`

-`make 64`
+`make packages`

 Reindex packages